Eleven Mile State Park

 Facilities

-North Shore is open seasonally from approximately April 15 through October 31, 2025 from a half hour before sunrise to a half hour after sunset daily.
+North Shore Boat Ramps are open for the season from one half hour before sunrise to one half hour after sunset daily.

 11 Mile Marina provides boat, mooring buoy and boat slip rentals for park guests.
 A fishing guide service is also available for hire.
 For more information, visit their website or call 719-748-0317.